RoBoTJTech/Muse-Youtube-Playlist/yt-integration/README.md

         $this->defaultVideo = 'YouTubeVideoIDGoesHere'

-// Dirs and URLs -- make a directory on your server where you want to store youtube thumbnails.
-// They will be downloaded and descriptive file names will assigned to them making them searchable from google images
-// caching will reduce the need for pulling your playlist data from YouTube for every request.
-The data will
+- Step #4
+  Place the following lines of code inside the <head></head> tags of each page you wish to display playlists or videos.

+      <?php
+        // error_reporting(E_ALL); // Uncomment to display errors for debugging
+        include('./yt-integration/functions.php');
+        $rbtj_YT = new RBTJ_YT_Plugin;
+        $rbtj_YT->getConfigs();

+        // You can set playlist and video IDs for each page if required, if left empty or removed, it will use the defaults set in your config.php file
+        $rbtj_YT->playListID='';
+        $rbtj_YT->defaultVideo='';

+        $rbtj_YT->getVideoInfo();
+        echo $rbtj_YT->showMetatags();
+      ?>

+- Caching

+  The cached API request data will be refreshed based on the value in seconds give to $this->refresh.
+The default value is 86400 seconds which is equivalent to 24 hours.

+      Common refresh times:
+        1 hour  = 3600
+        1 day   = 86400
+        1 week  = 604800
+        1 month = 2629800
+        1 year  = 31557600

-// be refreshed based on the $refresh value in seconds.
+The data will be refreshed based on the $refresh value in seconds.
 Make sure you create the directory on your server, and make it
 // writable by the web server ie: chmod 777 or a+rw
   $youtube_image_path="./youtube-images/";
   $youtube_image_uri="/youtube-images/";
   $feed_path="./feed-cache/";
   $refresh='86400';

-// set the snippet info for sharing on Facebook, Twitter, Etc, must be 200px wide
-  $siteName='The Johnny O Show';
-  $twitterName='@thejohnnyoshow';
-  include('./thejohnnyoshow/functions.php');
-  ?>
 //-----------------CUT AND PASTE THE CODE ABOVE INTO YOUR MUSE PAGE PROPERTIES HTML HEADER SECTION---------------------------

   Step 3 Make the needed changes to the values in the code you just pasted to match your needs

-  Step 4 Make a folder in your HTML folder on your server named 'thejohnnyoshow' and put this file with the name of 'functions.php' inside of it using an ftp client or the file manager if your hosting provider offers one (like in cPanel or plesk)

   Step 5 Place the following HTML tags by inserting an HTML object in Muse in any location you want on your page.
 Tags can be used separately and in any